-Planer mills are machine tools with two methods of removing stock from workpieces.
-In the first method, the planer head holds a single-point tool in a fixed position, and the workpiece moves beneath the tool removing stock.
-In the second, the milling head holds tooling such as endmills and inserted shell cutters for removing stock in typical milling practices.
+Planer Mills – The planer mills are used to remove stock from workpieces using two methods.
+With the first method, the planer head holds a single-point tool in a fixed position, and the workpiece moves beneath the tool removing stock.
+With the second method, the milling head holds the tooling, such as endmills and inserted shell cutters for removing stock, in typical milling practices.

-The planer mill is well suited for long straight cuts or for when cuts of varying angles are required.
-The milling head can remove a large amount of material quickly.
-Its cuts are similar to those of a lathe but linear instead of helical.
+The planer mill is well suited for long straight cuts or cuts that require varying angles.
+The milling head can remove large quantities of material quickly.
+The cuts using the planer are similar to those of a lathe, but they are linear instead of helical.

 Specs for Our Planer Mills